qase-tms/reporters/src/js/install/install-playwright.md

 ### add playwright-qase-reporter to your project

-To install and add the reporter as a development dependency, run the following in the node project:
+To install and add the reporter as a development dependency, run the following command in your node project [^yarn]:

 ```bash
 npm install -D playwright-qase-reporter